 Sections and Subheadings.
 The text should be organized, if possible, into the following sections: Abstract and keywords, Body of Article, Acknowledgments, References, Figure Legends.

 Original Articles: the body text should have the following subheadings: Introduction, Materials and Methods, Results, Discussion.

 Brief Reports: the body text should have the following subheadings: Introduction, Case Report(s), Discussion/Conclusion.
 Materials and Methods and Results/Findings may be included as necessary.

 Images in Cytology, Advances in Technology, Timely Reviews, and Letters to the Editor should follow the structures of scientific writing with appropriate variations on standard section content as needed.

 Methods Section.
 Diagnostic Cytopathology is committed to transparency and ethical research.
 When reporting research on human subjects, the work must comply with the principles of the Declaration of Helsinki.
 Experiments using human tissue must be shown to comply with national and local ethical guidelines.
-Authors must confirm that an ethics committee granted apoproval of the study, and where appropriate, that all subjects gave informed consent.
+Authors must confirm that an ethics committee granted approval of the study, and where appropriate, that all subjects gave informed consent.
 If the study was exempt from approval, please explain the exemption (retrospective study, only used de-identified patient data, etc).

 References.
 In the text, cite references using sequential Arabic numerals in superscript.
 In the References section, articles should be numbered consecutively in the order in which they appear in the text.
 Only articles that have been published or are in press may be included in the Reference section.
 Authors are encouraged to rely upon citation of articles published in primary research journals.
 Citations like "personal communication" or "submitted" should not be listed in the references but may be inserted parenthetically into the text at the appropriate point.
 Authors must obtain a signed letter of permission from cited persons to use unpublished results or personal communications in the manuscript.